5 NBA Players Whose Careers Were Affected by Injury

-Grant brought a new hope to the rebuilding Pistons who only had Joe Dumars as a holdover from the "Bad Boy" Detroit Pistons championship teams of the early nineties.
-The team was not as stacked as those Pistons teams and only had a few key pieces in Allan Houston, Lindsey Hunter and Terry Mills.
+Grant brought new hope to the rebuilding Pistons who only had Joe Dumars as a holdover from the "Bad Boy" Detroit Pistons championship teams of the early nineties.
+The team was not as stacked as those Pistons teams and only had a few key pieces in Allan Houston, Lindsey Hunter, and Terry Mills.
 The team finished 28-54 but there was hope.

 Grant was a cerebral individual and had good genes.
 He was a high basketball IQ player who always tried to make the right plays and make his teammates better.
 He had good stats but was in no way a stats hound who sacrificed wins in exchange for personal metrics.

 Grant was the son of NFL player Calvin Hill.
 Calvin was remembered as a Superbowl VI champion with the Dallas Cowboys.

 Grant would continue having superstar-like stats for the first six years of his career culminating in his sixth season where he averaged 25.8 PPG, 6.6 RPG, 5.2 APG, and 1.4 SPG.
 He would then get traded to Orlando in exchange for Chucky Atkins and Ben Wallace.